Frequently Asked Questions

 5. What do you do with the data you collect?

-Results are published as articles in scientific journals.
-In our articles, data are presented by group.
+We publish our results in scientific journals.
+In our articles, we present data by group.
 No child is referred to by name or by any other identifying characteristic.
+We also present our results at scientific conferences.
+Again, no child is referred to by name or any other identifying characteristic.

 6. Is there a consent form to sign so I know my child is being protected?